pnnl/ruleset-checking-tool/docs/section5/Rule5-41.md

 - Get surface conditioning category dictionary for P_RMR: `scc_dictionary_p = get_surface_conditioning_category(P_RMR)`

-- For each building segment in the Baseline model: `for building_segment_p in P_RMR.building.building_segments:`
+- For each building segment in the Proposed model: `for building_segment_p in P_RMR.building.building_segments:`

   - For each thermal block in building segment: `for thermal_block_p in building_segment_p.thermal_blocks:`